apache/qpid-proton/examples/cpp/README.md

 # C++ examples

+Many of the examples expect a broker to be running on the standard AMQP port.
+You can use any broker that supports AMQP 1.0, or you can use the simple example `broker` provided here.
+Run the broker in a separate window before running the other examples.

+If you use another broker you will need to create a queue named `examples`.

 ## broker.cpp

 A very simple "mini broker".
-You can use this to run other examples that reqiure an intermediary, or you can use a real AMQP 1.0 broker.
-It creates queues automatically when a client tries to send to or subscribe from a node.
+You can use this to run other examples that reqiure an intermediary, or you can use any AMQP 1.0 broker.
+This broker creates queues automatically when a client tries to send or subscribe.

+    $ ./broker
+    broker listening on :5672

 ## helloworld.cpp